darthoctopus/mesa-notes/MESA_notes.md

 - Input parameters $x_i$ (in the context of \autoref{eq:cost}), such as the mass, initial helium abundance, etc. For each of these, there is a family of namelist variables in the pattern e.g. `vary_mass`, `first_mass`, `min_mass`, `max_mass`, and `delta_mass` (if you are doing a grid scan).
 - Output parameters/constraints $y_i$, such as the effective temperature, log luminosity, radius, etc. For each of them there is a family of namelist variables in the pattern `include_Teff_in_chi2_spectro`, `Teff_target`, `Teff_sigma` (for observational errors).
 The seismic constraints work a little differently, and I will discuss them in more detail later.

 Note that if you set `vary_x` to `.false.`, the value you specify in `first_x` will be used for all computations.
-Also, you will need to set `search_type` to something other than `use_first_values` to get `astero` to do anything interesting.
+Also, you will need to set `search_type` to something other than `use_first_values` to get `astero` to do anything interesting; I recommend setting it to `simplex` at first, to get a rough feel for how the optimisation works.
 Otherwise, the configuration file is pretty self-documenting, so I won't go through everything in detail.

 ### Running and recovering output